Gninos/CIM-With-Transition-Systems/README.md

 ![mov2](https://user-images.githubusercontent.com/50747436/66520087-e64cf600-eabe-11e9-9285-ce81f210b0aa.png)

+These constraints ensure that there will be no abrupt movements.

 The model has a starvation-free property that makes all the CAVs to have the opportunity to move in the round.
 Moreover, the model allows the possibility of a CAV to choose to pause and pass its turn.